matthewyang204/Mac-Cleaner/README.md

 To update:
 1. Go through install steps 1-2.
 Note: You won't need to update permissions in System Settings.
-The installer automatically merges the new version of the app with the older one.
+The installer automatically merges the new version of the app with the older one keeping the old permissions files intact.